sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-selection.rst

 More information on Feature Selection can be found at: https://en.wikipedia.org/wiki/Feature_selection

 Apache Spark has the following Feature Selectors.
-Fire Insights provides them as Processors to be easily used in the workflows.
+Sparkflows provides them as Processors to be easily used in the workflows.

-Feature Selection Processors in Fire Insights
+Feature Selection Processors in Sparkflows
 ----------------------------------------------

-.. list-table:: Apache Spark based Feature Selection Processors in Fire Insights
+.. list-table:: Apache Spark based Feature Selection Processors in Sparkflows
    :widths: 20 50
    :header-rows: 1